Quick Start: PostgreSQL

 - Run

-skippr runagain -- it's incremental, only new and changed rows are synced. - The dbt project is yours.
-Add tests, snapshots, or custom gold models.
+skippr sync --pipeline s3-pipeline --onceagain -- it is incremental, only new and changed rows are synced. - Re-run

 - See How It Works for the full pipeline breakdown.